 [This is a work in progress.
 This page is not meant to explain anything.
 It’s only meant to put all the moving parts in one place.]

-Representation is a combination of (at least) two processes.
-The first process creates a sign vehicle whose goal (purpose) is to carry mutual information.
-The second process takes that vehicle as input and generates a response which is valuable w/r to the goal.
-(See the diagram in the page banner).
+The Psychule Theory of Consciousness says the fundamental feature of consciousness, the smallest unit of consciousness, the sine qua non, the “Psychule”, is representation.
+Representation is defined here as a combination of (at least) two processes.
+The first process creates a sign vehicle whose purpose is to carry mutual information.
+The second process takes that vehicle as input and generates at least one response which is valuable w/r to the purpose.
+In Peircian semiotics, a representation is the equivalent of a symbolic sign.
+The diagram at the top of the page is a diagram of a psychule.

 A unitracker is a computational mechanism which looks for one target pattern given some number of inputs.
 The output of a unitracker is a sign vehicle (an affordance of representation) which carries mutual information with respect to the unitracker mechanism, and so too, to the target pattern of the unitracker.